Tuesday, 27 September 2011

 ‘You murder a police officer and you’ll get thirty years!’
 ‘Handful of heartbeats to a Time Lord!’

 The Bad Stuff: The music is…meh.
-It’s too loud and intrusive and overpowers the scenes.
-Nobody seems to know how to film the TARDIS set anymore, Matthew Robinson’s direction is very strong but as soon as he is back in the over lit, under dressed TARDIS set the cameras are suddenly static.
-That God-awful Steptoe and Son theme.
-The Cyber Lieutenant sounds like a very thick deep seas diver.
+It’s too loud and intrusive and overpowers many the scenes even though on occasion it is quite effective (the Cryon theme).
+Nobody seems to know how to film the TARDIS set anymore, Matthew Robinson’s direction is very strong but as soon as he cuts back to the over lit, under dressed TARDIS set the cameras are suddenly static.
+That God-awful synth Steptoe and Son theme.
+The Cyber Lieutenant is the minciest of deep sea divers.
 The Cybermen on Telos are horrendous, taking the term robotic to its absolute extreme.
-The Cybermen look far less menacing when they are blinged up shiny silver in the glaring TARDIS lights.
-Opening scenes of episode two see the Doctor locked in a room and scraping up tons of continuity, raking over the plots of The Tenth Planet, Tomb of the Cybermen and Ressurection of the Daleks.
+Compare the menace of the Cybermen in the under lit sewer scenes to the over lit TARDIS scenes.
+Opening scenes of episode two see the Doctor locked in a room and scraping together tons of continuity and tossing it at the audience in one great lump of exposition, raking over the plots of The Tenth Planet, Tomb of the Cybermen and Resurrection of the Daleks.
 It has been mentioned before but the Tomb sets lack the style and sophistication of those in the original story.
-Hilarious judo chop action as one Cyberman breaks from his tomb and attacks another!
-Look at that stupid Cyberman who tries to pat at his fireworking arm!
-Killing off Griffiths, Stratton and Bates is so Eric Saward – it’s a great shock moment but afterwards you are left with no hope in this story.
-How funny is that panicking Cyberman who finds the Vastial, beckoning hastily to his mates to retreat?
-It’s a shame that the last action scene with the Doctor and the Controller is so rushed and pantomimic, those spinning Cybermen make it look like a salsa class!
+Watch out for the hilarious judo chop Cyberman who breaks free of his tomb in a violent frenzy.
+Look at that stupid Cyberman who tries to pat at the firework fizzing from his arm.
+Killing off Griffiths, Stratton and Bates is so Eric Saward – it’s as a great shock moment but afterwards you are left with no hope for any of the remaining characters.
+How funny is that panicking Cyberman who finds the Vastial?
+He beckons hastily at his mates to retreat.
+It’s a shame that the last action scene with the Doctor and the Controller is so rushed and pantomimic, those spinning Cybermen make it look like a salsa class.

-Result: The first episode is very good, well paced with some lovely violent and exciting touches.
+Result: The first episode is very good; well paced with some violent and exciting touches.
+It feels like Doctor Who is back with a bang.
 The second episode fares less well with too much continuity and not enough clarity but there are still plenty of good moments and the whole story remains entertaining as a whole.
-What I love about Attack of the Cybermen is not only Matthew Robinson’s stylish and imaginative direction (his pacing, action sequences and ingenious use of the camera are all great) but also that despite a few bumpy moments the Cybermen actually feel like a vicious, nasty threat and their conversion process and genuinely chilling prospect.
-It’s a great story for the sixth Doctor because he gets to be heroic, violent, unpredictable, funny and even question his own prejudices.
-Attack of the Cybermen isn’t perfect but it certainly tries very hard to be a gripping thriller and for the most part succeeds.
+What I love about Attack of the Cybermen is not only Matthew Robinson’s stylish and imaginative direction (his pacing, action sequences and ingenious use of the camera are all great) but also despite a few bumpy moments the Cybermen actually feel like a vicious threat and their conversion process is a genuinely chilling prospect.
+It’s a great story for the sixth Doctor because he gets to be heroic, violent, unpredictable, funny and even questions his own prejudices.
+Despite the general stylishness of the production there are some notable lapses, the budget fails the director on occasion and the musical score is so insistent that it will actively distract you from the action taking place.
+Should Doctor Who favour action over morality?
+Should it stick to fast paced set pieces over strong characterisation?
+Absolutely not, but this is where Saward and JNT took the programme in the mid eighties and your choice is to either go with it and find the treasures within (of which there are many) or resist it and sit in the corner pouting whilst still enduring the thing anyway because it is Doctor Who.
+Attack of the Cybermen isn’t perfect but it certainly tries very hard to be a gripping action thriller and for the most part it succeeds in it's aim to provide a high octane couple of hours worth of entertainment.
 Fantastic guest cast too: 8/10

 Vengeance on Varos written by Philip Martin and directed by Ron Jones